 James Reid explains why he, Issa Pressman unfollowed each other

-MANILA, Philippines — Actor James Reid explained why he and Issa Pressman unfollowed each other.
+MANILA, Philippines — Actor James Reid explained why he and girlfriend Issa Pressman unfollowed each other.

 In a report by Cosmopolitan, James said that they are just testing how Instagram blocking works.